stealthybox/tdc-carvel-examples/pinniped-dex-github/pinniped-guide.md

 https://github.com/organizations/${my_organization}/settings/oauth_application_policy
 ```

-Personal Oauth apps can have access to multiple organization's member-lists and teams.
+Personal Oauth apps have a benefit.
+They can request access to multiple organization's member-lists and teams.
 Since they are owned by a particular GitHub user, you may want to create
 a [machine user](https://docs.github.com/en/developers/overview/managing-deploy-keys#machine-users)
 to manage the Oauth app independent of any single team member.